ajwdewit/pcse/doc/reference_guide.rst

 on 2001-03-01.
 The first campaign consists of a crop calendar for winter-wheat starting with sowing at the given crop_start_date.
 During the campaign there are timed events for irrigation at 2000-05-25 and 2000-06-30.
-Moreover, there are state events for  fertilizer application (event_signal: apply_npk) given by development stage (DVS) at DVS 0.3, 0.6 and 1.12.
+Moreover, there are state events for  fertilizer application (event_signal: apply_n) given by development stage (DVS) at DVS 0.3, 0.6 and 1.12.

 The second campaign has no crop calendar, timed events or state events.
 This means that this is a period of bare soil with only the water balance running.
-The third campaign is for fodder maize sown at 2001-04-15 with two series of timed events (one for irrigation and one for N/P/K application) and no state events.
+The third campaign is for fodder maize sown at 2001-04-15 with two series of timed events (one for irrigation and one for N application) and no state events.
 The end date of the simulation in this case will be 2001-11-01 (2001-04-15 + 200 days).

 An example of an agromanagement definition file::